Turbulence, Coherence and Collapse: Three Phases for Core Evolution: Results

-Using the mass, the size and the velocity dispersion derived above (Fig.\ \ref{fig:properties_groups}), we compare the kinetic energy to the gravitational potential energy in Fig.\ \ref{fig:virial_groups}.
+Fig.\ \ref{fig:virial_groups} shows gravitational energy versus kinetic energy for cores in the three phases.
 Such a comparison, conventionally known as a \textit{virial analysis}, provides a first-order estimate of the gravitational boundedness of a structure.
 A virial analysis may sometimes include other terms such as the magnetic energy and the surface pressure term \citep[see][]{WardThompson_2006, Pattle_2015, Chen_2019a}.
-We find that Phase I cores are less bound by self-gravity than the cores in the other two phases.
-We also find that Phase III structures are more gravitationally bound, consistent with the star-forming activities found within many of them.
-Overall, the cores evolve toward virial equilibrium first (from Phase I to Phase II) and then follow along the line of virial equilibrium, while becoming more gravitationally bound (from Phase II to Phase III).
-The spread can be explained by the variation in the initial physical properties of the Phase I cores.

-We also derive the bulk velocities of the cores in each phase.
-We find that the Phase I, Phase II and Phase III cores are moving with respect to the cloud at typical velocities of $0.7\pm 0.5$ km s$^{-1}$, $0.7\pm 0.6$ km s$^{-1}$ and $0.6\pm 0.4$ km s$^{-1}$, respectively.
-Overall there is no significant change in core bulk velocity.
-Note that the typical bulk velocity of Phase II cores is comparable to the bulk velocity of $\sim$0.68 km s$^{-1}$ estimated for the coherent cores analyzed by \citet{Chen_2019a}.
-(The estimate presented by \citealt{Chen_2019a} was a 1D velocity; here we take the isotropic assumption and uses a factor of $\sqrt{3}$ to convert between the 1D and 3D velocities.)
-The result is also comparable to the ``core-to-core'' velocity derived for the dense cores in Perseus by \citet{Kirk_2010}.
-The physical properties are summarized in Table \ref{table:properties}.
+Since the core mass does not include the sink mass, we note the gravitational binding energy of the protostellar core is underestimated.
+We find that there is no clear separation in the distribution of kinetic and gravitational energies between Phases.
+In contrast, see the analysis in Appendix \ref{sec:appendix_coredef}, which also shows that these properties are sensitive to the core definition.
+However, there appear to be more Phase III cores with high gravitational and kinetic energy that are more gravitationally bound, consistent with the star-forming activities found within many of them.
+Phase I and II cores are almost all below the equilibrium line and are unbound when considering only thermal, gravitational and kinetic energy.
+Recall that our definition for the gravitational energy in Equation~\ref{eq:grav} assumed a uniform density; we see here this description is more accurate for Phase I and Phase II cores, which have a relatively flat density profile.